Skip to main content

 Choose AutoGen if...

-• +Choose AutoGen if your workflows need *agent tool use and external integrations*—for example connecting to *MCP servers* and using *Playwright-based browser workflows* for web/browsing tasks.
+• +Choose AutoGen if your agents need flexible external tool integration—especially connecting to MCP servers and using Playwright-based browser workflows—rather than relying on a prebuilt visual workflow system.

 Choose CrewAI if...

-• +Choose CrewAI AMP if you’re an enterprise that needs *hybrid deployment and governance*: self-hosted via *Kubernetes and VPC*, plus *SSO*, *secret manager integration*, and *PII detection and masking* with enterprise support and uptime SLAs.
+• +Choose CrewAI AMP if you’re an enterprise that needs hybrid deployment and compliance features—self-hosted on Kubernetes with VPC, SSO, secret manager integration, PII detection/masking, and enterprise SLAs/support options.